Mgmt Configuration Language: Functions

 Even though the $big_data variable gets pulled into the lyrics function for each invocation, the initial copy is the only one that’s used in the function graph.
 This is because we perform an intelligent “light copy” when running call, and anything that is a bound constant, remains that way.
 Enjoy the memory gains!

-(As a quick aside, a future compiler optimization will actually simply this graph substantially.
+(As a quick aside, a future compiler optimization will actually simplify this graph substantially.
 I haven’t been blocked or constrained by the lack of this optimization yet, so it hasn’t been prioritized, but there is lots of exciting work left to do in mgmt!)

 Statement Ordering: